kbnewlon/100-days-of-code/log.md

 **Today's Progress** Finishing up the console application with freecodecamp.

-**Thoughts** It got pretty repetetive after awhile.
+**Thoughts** It got pretty repetitive after awhile.
 Just made me feel better about my skill set.

 **Successes** Finished the four and a half hour, freecodecamp course on C# for beginners.